Hey, That’s Mine! Maintaining Your Intellectual Property

 Having fallen victim to people taking my professional information and industry insight that I have worked for years to gain, I have had to reevaluate how I proceed from this point forward.
 I can’t stop people from taking what is mine but at least I can have legal footing to keep them from profiting off my hard work.
 Let’s face it, I am not rolling in the dough because of the information that I have, I don’t need someone else trying to profit off of it as well!
 It is personally hurtful when people you know steal from right under your nose, but it is even more damaging when what they have done affects your livelihood.
 So, all I am saying is make sure that you take the necessary precautions to ensure that you are protected, now and always!

-In short, if you want to know, ASK first and get permission.
+In short, if you want to know if you are crossing the lines of intellectual property, ASK first and get permission.
 Like I said at the beginning, artists are some of the most generous people I know.
 Perhaps you can find someone to collaborate with instead of steal from!?!